Summary

 Designed by joint Smart owners Geely and Mercedes-Benz, the #1 is similar in size to the Kia Niro EV and Volkswagen ID.3.
 This represents a significant shift away from Smart’s traditional focus on tiny city cars that prioritise urban mobility over everything else.

 As a result of Smart’s change of direction, the #1 name reflects its place as the first new model in the newly reorganised company.
-A second new model will follow a few months later, which will be called #3.
+A second new model followed a few months later, which is called #3.
 No, we don’t get it either.
+Next up is the #5.
+Maybe Smart just doesn’t like even numbers?

 Oh, and #1 is meant to be pronounced as ‘Hashtag One’.
 Yes, seriously.